codecoolture/next-joi/README.md

 ### How does it work?

 The validation function will check the incoming request against the defined validation schemas.
-If the request does not comply with the schemas, it will be aborted inmediately and (by default) a `400 BAD REQUEST` response will be returned.
+If the request does not comply with the schemas, it will be aborted immediately, and (by default) a `400 BAD REQUEST` response will be returned.
 It is possible to customize this error handling by passing a custom `onValidationError` function to the primary factory function.

 **lib/middlewares/validation.ts**